-And so it begins, this post to end all posts: Yesterday I went out on the street with my bags, all seven of them, after going for my last chaotic, crowd-slowed run around Hangzhou’s West Lake.
-Still sweaty after my shower (such is June in Hangzhou) and looking for all the Chinese world like the most ridiculously over-packed foreign tourist to ever stay at such a low-class hotel (good ol’ 7 Days Chain Hotel!), I stood there, in morning “high peak” traffic, and executed my best limp-wristed hand wave.
+And so it went, my last moments in Hangzhou: I went out on the street with my bags, all seven of them, after going for my last chaotic, crowd-slowed run around Hangzhou’s West Lake.
+Still sweaty after my shower (such ever is June in Hangzhou), and looking for all the Chinese world like the most ridiculously over-packed foreign tourist to ever stay at such a low-class hotel (good ol’ 7 Days Chain Hotel!), I stood there, in morning “high peak” traffic, and executed my best limp-wristed hand wave.

 Travel Log, 23 June